firesharkstudios/butterfly-server/README.md

 });
 ```

-After the above code runs, the server will have a new *todo* record and a new *todo* record will automagically be added to the local *todosList* array.
+After the above code runs, the server will have a new *todo* record and a new *todo* record will automagically be sychronized from the server to the client's local *todosList* array.

 See [Butterfly.Example.Todo.Client](https://github.com/firesharkstudios/Butterfly-Realtime-Web-App-Server/tree/master/Butterfly.Example.Todo.Client) for a full working client based on Vuetify and Vue.